Gozala/workspace/pages/Service DID vs Provider DID.md

 - In dag.house we would like to differentiate between [[Service DID]] and [[Provider DID]].
-- We would like to use hardware keys
+- We would like to use hardware keys for [[Service DID]]s.
+- Ideally we would almost never rotate